Keys Currently have a variety of emergency Crisis intervention placements available.

 The Services are broadly split into 2 types

 Active8, Arthog and Moorland View offer 2:1 staffing and young people spend most or all of the time cared for separately to other young people for up to 90 days.
-Whilst each service is located within a registered children’s home the nature of the provision and the use of temporary accommodation means the young person spends periods of time away from the home.
-The purpose of this is generally to facilitate the programme of adventurous activities however, it also allows for the young person to stay more local to their home area if this is needed for contact, court or access to specific services.
-During the programme arrangements can be made to facilitate activities with other young people on the project, subject to a full risk assessment, to avoid isolation and prepare young people for the return to community living after their stay.
+While each service is located within a registered children’s home the nature of the provision and the use of temporary accommodation means the young person spends periods of time away from home.
+The purpose of this is generally to facilitate the programme of adventurous activities.
+However, it also allows for the young person to stay more local to their home area if this is needed for contact, court or access to specific services.
+During the programme, arrangements can be made to facilitate activities with other young people on the project, subject to a full risk assessment, to avoid isolation and prepare young people for the return to community living after their stay.

-Crisis Care also uses adventurous activities and temporary off site accommodation however, staffing levels fluctuate as young people work through a 3 staged programme.
-Initially young people are on 2-1 and spend regular periods off site but as they progress through to Stage 2 and 3 they spend less time off site and staffing reduces to 1-1.
-The young people at Crisis Care spend more time together than in the other services both on site and off site however this is carefully managed and fully risk assessed.
-Where appropriate, young people go out on activities and camp together in small groups of 2 or 3 and when they spend time back at the home there is often more than 1 young person on site.
+Crisis Care also uses adventurous activities and temporary off-site accommodation, however, staffing levels fluctuate as young people work through a 3 staged programme.
+Initially, young people are on 2-1 and spend regular periods off-site but as they progress through to Stage 2 and 3 they spend less time off-site and staffing reduces to 1-1.
+The young people at Crisis Care spend more time together than in the other services both on site and off site.
+However, this is carefully managed and fully risk assessed.
+Where appropriate, young people go out on activities and camp together in small groups of 2 or 3 and when they spend time back at home there is often more than 1 young person on site.

 and visits to farms and parks.

-Keys Crisis Services have an excellent track record in terms of the ability to avoid placement breakdown.
+Keys Crisis Services have an excellent track record regarding the ability to avoid placement breakdown.
 The placement is creative and flexible and engages most young people very quickly.
 The period of time in placement can be negotiated both at the point of referral and throughout the placement but can be for as little as a few days, one week, or up to the full 90 days.
-Extensions past 90 days are only agreed in exceptional circumstances and are usually when there is a clear plan in place but a transition period is agreed or the local authority are waiting for a specific placement to be available.
+Extensions past 90 days are only agreed in exceptional circumstances and are usually when there is a clear plan in place but a transition period is accepted or the local authority are waiting for a specific place to be available.